CSA-OCP-GER/azure-developer-college/day2/challenges/challenge-4.md

 - **Resource Provider** – an Azure service for creating a resource through the Azure Resource Manager.
 For example, “Microsoft.Web” to create a web app, “Microsoft.Storage” to create a storage account etc.
 - **Azure Resource Manager (ARM) Templates** – a JSON file that describes one or more resources that are deployed into a Resource Group.
 The template can be used to consistently and repeatedly provision the resources.

 One great advantage when using ARM templates, is the **traceability** of changes to your infrastructure.
 Templates can be stored together with the **source code** of your application in the code repository (***Infratructure as Code***).
 If you have established Continuous Integration / Deployment in your development process (which we will do on ***Day 4***), you can execute the deployment of the infrastructure from Jenkins, TeamCity or Azure DevOps.
-No one has to worry about an update of the environment – web apps, databases, caches etc. will be created and configured automatically – no manual steps are necessary (which can be error-prone, as we all know :)).
+No one has to worry about an update of the environment – web apps, databases, caches etc. will be created and configured automatically – no manual steps are necessary (which can be error-prone, as we all know).

 ## Azure Resource Manager ##

 The Azure Resource Manager is the deployment and management service for Azure.
 It provides a management layer that enables you to create, update, and delete resources in your Azure subscription.

-You can access the resource manager by several ways:
+You can access the resource manager through several ways:

 - Azure Portal
 - Azure Powershell